JuliaPackaging/BinaryBuilder.jl/docs/src/FAQ.md

 Some linux distributions have a bug in their `overlayfs` implementation that prevents us from mounting overlay filesystems within user namespaces.
 See [this Ubuntu kernel bug report](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1531747) for a description of the situation and how Ubuntu has patched it in their kernels.
 To work around this, you can launch `BinaryBuilder.jl` in "privileged container" mode.
 BinaryBuilder should auto-detect this situation, however if the autodetection is not working or you want to silence the warning, you can set the `BINARYBUILDER_RUNNER` environment variable to `privileged`.
 Unfortunately, this involves running `sudo` every time you launch into a BinaryBuilder session, but on the other hand, this successfully works around the issue on distributions such as Arch linux.

-### I have a very small project without a Makefile to build, what I have to do?
+### I have to build a very small project without a Makefile, what do I have to do?

 What BinaryBuilder needs is to find the relevant file (shared libraries, or executables, etc...) organised under the `$prefix` directory: libraries should go to `$prefix/lib`, executables to `$prefix/bin`.
 You may need to create those directory.
 You are free to choose whether to create a simple Makefile to build the project or to do everything within the `build_tarballs.jl` script.